quicwg/ops-drafts/draft-ietf-quic-applicability.md

-Given that QUIC provides 0-RTT resumption it can be beneficial to just let a connection time-out, or gracefully shut down after a known series messages, and simply re-connection for the next message exchange.
+Given that QUIC provides 0-RTT resumption it can be beneficial to just let a connection time-out, or gracefully shut down after a known series messages, and simply reconnect for the next message exchange.
 Such an approach can reduce state and bandwidth demands as well as complexity as a reconnection logic is needed in any case.